oracle-livelabs/oci/oci-stack-monitoring-getstarted/00-introduction/introduction.md

 ### Objectives

-In this workshop, you will:
+In this workshop, the following features and functionality will be covered:
-* Introduction
 * Enterprise Summary
   - Identify a list of resources in a down state across the enterprise
   - Review open alarms across an enterprise
   - Review the performance of resources across an enterprise
-  - Dynamic troubleshooting using the Enterprise Summary
+  - Replace a metric table
 * Homepages
-  - Become familiar with the layout of a resource homepage
+  - Review a resource homepage
   - Review Performance menu including, alarms, charts, tables, and Stack View
-  - Identifying relationships between resources.
+  - Review relationships between resources
-  - Putting it all together
+  - Troubleshoot an alarm across an application stack
-  - Introduction to the Stack View
+  - Review the Stack View

 ### Prerequisites